List of semi-automatic train systems

-This is a list of current semi-automated train systems capable of GoA2 as according to the Grade of Automation classifications specified by the standard IEC 62290‐1.
+This is a list of current semi-automatic train systems capable of GoA2 as according to the Grade of Automation classifications specified by the standard IEC 62290‐1.
 These are explained diagrammatically by the UITP.
-For the systems capable of GoA3 and higher, see the list of driver-less train systems.
+For the systems capable of GoA3 and higher, see the list of driverless train systems.
 Canceled automated train systems are in the list of defunct automated train systems.